Inzhenerka/docs.getdbt.tech/website/docs/reference/project-configs/require-dbt-version.md

 We don't recommend having an unbounded `require-dbt-version` (for example, `">=1.0.0"`).
 Without an upper limit, a project may break when dbt releases a new major version.
 We recommend [defining both lower and upper bounds](#pin-to-a-range), such as `">=1.0.0,<3.0.0"`, to ensure stability across releases.

+## Fusion compatibility
+The `require-dbt-version` also signals whether a project or package supports <Constant name="fusion_engine"/> (`2.0.0` and higher).

+- If it excludes `2.0.0`, <Constant name="fusion"/> will warn today and error in a future release, matching <Constant name="core"/> behavior.
+- You can [bypass version checks](#disabling-version-checks) with `--no-version-check`.

+Refer to [pin to a range](#pin-to-a-range) for more info.

+### dbt-autofix behavior

+[`dbt-autofix` tool](https://github.com/dbt-labs/dbt-autofix) automatically scans your dbt project for deprecated configurations and updates them to align with the latest best practices and prepare for <Constant name="fusion"/> migration.
+When it runs, it'll also check your `packages.yml` to determine which packages it can automatically upgrade:

+- <Constant name="fusion"/> compatibility &mdash; `dbt-autofix`  checks whether a package’s `require-dbt-version` includes `2.0.0` or higher, signaling <Constant name="fusion"/> support.
+- Package eligibility &mdash; `dbt-autofix` automatically upgrades only packages that are <Constant name="fusion"/>-eligible (with `require-dbt-version` including `2.0.0` or higher) and verified safe for upgrade.
+- Upgrade logic &mdash; If both checks pass, `dbt-autofix`  upgrades the package to the lowest <Constant name="fusion"/>-compatible version.

+This ensures that `dbt-autofix`  only updates packages that are confirmed to work with <Constant name="fusion"/> and avoids updating packages that are known to be incompatible with <Constant name="fusion"/>.

 ## Examples

 The following examples showcase how to use the `require-dbt-version`: